Whiteknight/Acquaintance/docs/index.md

 # Acquaintance

 Acquaintance is a .NET library for intra-process communications.
-It's like an in-memory message bus that loosely-coupled parts of your application can use to communicate with each other.
-At the heart, Acquaintance implements 3 basic communication patterns: **Publish/Subscribe**, **Request/Response** and **Scatter/Gather**.
-In addition to these three basic patterns, Acquaintance has a few other tricks and features which can help some medium to large applications stay organized and safe.
+It's an in-memory message bus that loosely-coupled parts of your application can use to communicate with each other.
+At the heart, Acquaintance implements three basic communication patterns: **Publish/Subscribe**, **Request/Response** and **Scatter/Gather**.
+On top of these three basic patterns, a number of other patterns, features and workflows are built to help support medium- and large-size projects.

 Get Acquaintance from nuget: